AspeedTech-BMC/cerberus/tools/recovery_tools/ReadMe.txt

 1. The recovery tool creates the recover image with the recovery header and the recovery data.
-2. Please configure the "recovery_image_generator.config" files with the valid data for BMC.
+2. Please configure the config files with the valid data.
 3. This tool requires the input XML file and this file has the type of the image, recovery sections details.
 4. The valid values for type that can be provided in the xml are as follows,
         BMC: 00 00